natdosan/natdosan.github.io/recipes_predictor.md

 ### Baseline Model

-- **Description**: In our baseline model, there are 2 predictor features, **'cooking_time'** (quantitative continuous) and **'number_of_ingredients'** (quanitative discrete).
+- **Description**: In our baseline model, there are 2 predictor features, **'cooking_time'** (quantitative continuous) and **'number_of_ingredients'** (ordinal discrete).
 For this model, we did not have any categorical features, so we did not one hot encovde them or apply any other categorical transformations.
 For number of ingredients, we decided not to split it into quartiles and just keep it as the raw integer value for simplicity.
 We will use 'number_of_ingredients' and 'cooking_time' as features of our baseline Decision Tree Classification model.

 - **Feature Transformations**: We performed a total of 3 transformations.
 Both are quantitative so we did not need to One Hot Encode them as we thought keeping them numerical would be best for this model.
 However minutes is in a different unit than # of ingredients, so we will standardize these using the standard scaler.
 In addition, before standardizing, we will apply a square transformation using a FunctionTransformer to the **'number_of_ingredients'** column since it is skewed left a noticable amount.